Skip to content

 Biography

-Italian artist Vittorio Matino has produced vibrantly colored abstract paintings for the past forty years.
-He is best known for his plunging vertical compositions, which he creates by layering paint onto large canvases with a palette knife, then scraping down the center with a brush to expose the brightly stained surface underneath.
-With this technique, he reveals luminous bands of contrasting colors that overlap against a flat, single-colored background.
+Celebrated for his exceptional use of luminous color, which radiates from the canvas as pure energy, Italian artist Vittorio Matino (b.
+1943, Tirana, Albania; d.
+2018, Nice, France) was associated with the Italian Color Field School of painters.
+Over his long career, Matino produced large-scale vibrantly colored abstract paintings informed by his early investigations of the Venetian School in the 1960s.
+He is best known for his plunging vertical compositions, which he created by layering paint onto canvases with a palette knife and then scraping down the center with a brush to expose the brightly stained surface underneath.

 Back To Top